TEAMMATES/gsoc-2018/Sukanta_Roy/progress.md

 Week 12 Plan:
 - [ ] Implement the backend part of the new question template
+- [ ] Code review and fix

 Week 13 Plan:
+- [ ] Finish off any remaining work from last week
 - [ ] Implement the frontend part of the new question template
 - [ ] Update documentation
-- [ ] Finish off any remaining work from last week
+- [ ] Code review and fix

 Week 14 Plan:
 - [ ] Buffer time for review and iterations